Nozbe/WatermelonDB/docs-master/Installation.md

 4. **Fix up your Bridging Header**

     You will likely see that the iOS build fails to compile.
-If this happens:

-       - Open the Swift Bridging Header (likely `ios/YourAppName/YourAppName-Bridging-Header.h`)
+If this happens, locate the Swift Bridging Header (likely `ios/YourAppName/YourAppName-Bridging-Header.h`), and paste this:
-       - Paste this:

     ```objc
     #import <React/RCTBundleURLProvider.h>
     #import <React/RCTRootView.h>
     #import <React/RCTViewManager.h>
     #import <React/RCTBridgeModule.h>

     // Silence warning
     #import "../../node_modules/@nozbe/watermelondb/native/ios/WatermelonDB/SupportingFiles/Bridging.h"
     ```

-          You might have to tweak the import path to correctly locate Watermelon's bridging header
+    You might have to tweak the import path to correctly locate Watermelon's bridging header.

 ### Android (React Native)